griffing52/PaperPlane/notes/Griffin.md

 # What I did if you're unsure

+## OCR Hybrid processing and AWS integration

+Enhance OCR functionality with Hybrid processing and Gemini integration and updated environment variables and modularized code structured.
+Need to create test suite now to make sure it's good!

+Prompted Gemini 3 Pro with the following to take current tested code and insert and refactor it into AWS image processing wrapper with the following prompt:

+You are a professional systems and software engineer.
+Using and reformatting the textract processing code provided, can you implement the pure AWS processor that takes the table output, which should have the following header (or similar):
+Date	Aircraft Type	Tail Number	Source Airport	Destination Airport	Total Time (hrs)	PIC Hours (hrs)	Instrument Hours (hrs)	Night Hours (hrs)	Landings (Day)	Landings (Night)	Remarks

+It should return an error if it doens't understand the data (error handling by the frontend for display to user), but it shouldn't crash the program.
+Please fill in the aws_processor, while maintaining processor design practices.

+## Add gemini image understanding (untested but independent!)

+Used gemini [docs](https://ai.google.dev/gemini-api/docs/image-understanding) to fill gemini OCR image processor functionality.

 ## Modularize OCR with temporary mockup

 I was thinking about the implementation hiding principle and figured it wouldn't be a bad thing to both modularize the image processor as well as